docutils/docutils/docutils/docs/ref/doctree.rst

 The ``char`` attribute is used in the `\<colspec>`_ and `\<entry>`_ elements to specify an alignment character.

-The attribute is defined in the `Exchange Table Model`_ (which see for details).
+The attribute is defined in the `Exchange Table Model`_.
 It cannot be specified in reStructuredText and is ignored by Docutils.

 ``charoff``